“The cost of veterinary care is at an all-time high resulting in decreased visits and loss of ancillary income to the veterinary practice.”

 The average consumer belongs to 23 to 29 loyalty programs but only uses 3 to 4.
 Do loyalty programs work?
 What’s so special about the successful ones?
 Is there a place for reward programs in veterinary medicine?

-Stamp/Punch Card.
-Stamps are acquired for certain activities and after a certain amount of stamps are obtained, rewards are unlocked.
+- Stamps are acquired for certain activities and after a certain amount of stamps are obtained, rewards are unlocked.
 The most popular version of this one would be your classic old school coffee card where you earn a stamp for each coffee and after so many, you receive a free coffee.
-I learned about a first version on this when I was visiting with my Memom at the senior citizen ranch and she and her friends were discussing the S&H redemption books used during the depression.
-You would collect stamps for purchases at the local market, then could redeem books for things like housewares and shoes at the department store.
+I learned about the first version of this when I was visiting with my Memom at the senior citizen ranch and she and her friends were discussing the S&H redemption books used during the depression.
+You would collect stamps for purchases at the local market, they could redeem books for things like housewares and shoes at the department store.

-Membership- These types of programs are considered “Pay to Play” where a fee is generally charged to participate and rewards tend to be VIP service based such as “Free Shipping” with Amazon Prime or cash back on future purchases.
+- These types of programs are considered “Pay to Play” where a fee is generally charged to participate and rewards tend to be VIP service-based such as “Free Shipping” with Amazon Prime or cashback on future purchases.

 Now that we understand the psychology behind it all, there are 6 concepts behind building a successful program to strategically drive behavior in the veterinary practice.

-Make is universal.
-This is the Achilles heel of the Wellness Plan…they only serve the well.
-The ideal loyalty program will engage most, if not all of your clients whether they own a 16 year old hyperthyroid cat or a 6 month old Golden Retriever.
+- This is the Achilles heel of the Wellness Plan…they only serve the well.
+The ideal loyalty program will engage most, if not all of your clients whether they own a 16-year-old hyperthyroid cat or a 6-month-old Golden Retriever.

-Gamify it.
-If the client is required to participate or take action in some way, they will have a stronger feeling they earned it reinforcing the behavior.
-Remember free is a four letter word and typically if something is perceived as free, it is assumed to have less value so by creating a feeling that the reward is earned, we will preserve the value of the service.
+- If the client is required to participate or take action in some way, they will have a stronger feeling they earned it reinforcing the behavior.
+Remember free is a four-letter word and typically if something is perceived as free, it is assumed to have less value so by creating a feeling that the reward is earned, we will preserve the value of the service.

 In the Vet2Pet app, we embed a virtual stamp card in the privately-labeled veterinary practice app that engages both the “O-Factor” and the “FOMO Effect”.
 The result is that clients spend more, visit more and experience increased happiness at the veterinary practice.
 Shortly after implementing this program at my hospital, I walked up to the front desk and one of our clients, who had just finished a visit with my associate, yelled across the lobby “Hey Dr. Stacee!
 I’m so excited!
 I just got 8 stamps on my loyalty card!”